BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Purpose

-The purpose of this test is to validate that the EUT properly handles a Set message when the requested path does not match any objects.
+The purpose of this test is to validate that the EUT properly handles a Set message when the requested path is a search path that does not match any objects, returning an empty `oper_success` element.

 ### Functionality Tag